 Most people are okay with it, some like it very much, but if you prefer a bland background that enhances the contrast, iOS 7.x’s accessibility has some toggles in store for you.

 iOS 7.1 How-to: Disable Blur Effects, Increase Contrast and Reduce Whiteness

 Under Accessibility, there’s a toggle called Increase Contrast.
 Turning this on will turn off the transparent effect in Notification Center and the Control Center.
 You’ll also notice that it turns off the transparency in the folders.

 Here’s how to increase contrast:

-- Toggle the switch for Reduce Transparency to ON
+Step #5.
+Toggle the switch for Reduce Transparency to ON.

-The Reduce Transparency affects three places: the Notification Center, the Control Center and the folder backgrounds.
-All the guassian blur background layers are gone.
+The Reduce Transparency affects three places: the Notification Center, the Control Center, and the folder backgrounds.
+All the gaussian blur background layers are gone.

 There are two more toggles within Increase Contrast which can be used to increase the legibility of colors and reduce the whiteness of iOS 7.1.